microsoft/kubemlops/terraform/modules/common/argo-cd/README.md

-# Argo
+# ArgoCD

-This Work in Progress Terraform module will install [ArgoCD](https://argoproj.github.io/argo-cd/) on a Kubernetes cluster as well as add a single repository via the argoCD CLI.
+This Terraform module will install [ArgoCD](https://argoproj.github.io/argo-cd/) on a Kubernetes cluster as well as add a single repository via the argoCD CLI.

 ## Managing ArgoCD
 To access the ArgoCD instance, you must either portforward the `argocd-server` pod or service, _or_ you can expose the service publically with a LoadBalancer.